semgrep/semgrep-docs/docs/writing-rules/experiments/extract-mode.md

 ### `json`

-The `json` key is optional in extract mode.
-This boolean value defaults to "false" and it specifies if the extracted content should be parsed as raw source code or as a JSON array.
-Setting this key to "true" is useful extracting code from json formats such as Jupyter Notebooks.
+The `json` is an optional key in the extract mode.
+This boolean value defaults to `false` and specifies whether the extracted content is parsed as raw source code or as a JSON array.
+Setting the `json` key to `true` is useful in extracting code from JSON formats such as Jupyter Notebooks.

 ### `reduce`